d3/d3-interpolate/README.md

 <a name="cubehelix_gamma" href="#cubehelix_gamma">#</a> <i>cubehelix</i>.<b>gamma</b>(<i>gamma</i>)

 Returns a new Cubehelix interpolator factory using the specified *gamma*.
+(Here, *cubehelix* refers to [interpolateCubehelix](#interpolateCubehelix) or [interpolateCubehelixLong](#interpolateCubehelixLong).)
 For example, to interpolate from red to blue with a gamma of 3.0:

 ```js
 var interpolate = d3.interpolateCubehelix.gamma(3.0)("red", "blue");